 [Incoming TCNJ student?
 Due to eligibility requirements, please wait UNTIL you have arrived on campus before filling out a request form.]

 - First access the Center for Student Wellness Online Wellness Link (OWL).

 - Navigate to tcnj.medicatconnect.com and log in using your TCNJ user ID and password.

 - Once logged in, click on ‘Forms and Resources‘ and use the CAPS Request for Services (RFS) form for general requests OR the Request for Group Services (RFGS) form to request group membership.

-Important: Here are some tips to help avoid any frustration using CAPS’ online service:
+Tips to help avoid any frustration using our online service

-1) The online service does not fully, reliably support mobile devices (i.e. smart phones), so a ‘regular’ computer is best.
+- The online service does not fully, reliably support mobile devices (i.e. smartphones), so a ‘regular’ computer is best.

-2) If you encounter any bugs using a laptop and WiFi, switching to a desktop/wired combination will help resolve issues.
-Thanks for your patience – we are doing our best to work out remaining issues with our online service.
+- If you encounter any bugs using a laptop and WiFi, switching to a desktop/wired combination will help resolve issues.
+Thanks for your patience – we are doing our best to work out the remaining issues with our online service.

 The CAPS team will have reviewed your request thoroughly, and during this brief appointment your concerns will be discussed and a plan will be developed.
 Options could include group counseling, referral(s) to on or off-campus resources, or brief individual counseling.
 At its core, the process is about matching you with what will best meet your needs.